elixir-ecto/postgrex/README.md

 host    all             postgrex_scram_pw       127.0.0.1/32    scram-sha-256
 ```

 The server needs to be restarted for the changes to take effect.
-Additionally you need to setup a Postgres user with the same username as the local user and give it trust or ident in your hba file.
+Additionally you need to setup a PostgreSQL user with the same username as the local user and give it trust or ident in your hba file.
 Or you can export $PGUSER and $PGPASSWORD before running tests.

 ### Testing hstore on 9.0

-Postgres versions 9.0 does not have the `CREATE EXTENSION` commands.
+PostgreSQL versions 9.0 does not have the `CREATE EXTENSION` commands.
 This means we have to locate the postgres installation and run the `hstore.sql` in `contrib` to install `hstore`.
 Below is an example command to test 9.0 on OS X with homebrew installed postgres:

 ```
 $ PGVERSION=9.0 PGPATH=/usr/local/share/postgresql9/ mix test